Emergency declaration for multiple wildfires in New Mexico

 Coconino County authorities lifted the evacuation order Sunday morning for residents living in neighborhoods along Highway 89 after fire management officials determined the Flagstaff-area wildfire no longer posed a threat.

-The fire near Flagstaff was at 32 square miles (83 square kilometers) as of Saturday night.
+The fire near Flagstaff was at 33 square miles (85 square kilometers) as of Sunday with 3% containment.
 It forced the evacuation of 766 homes and burned down 30 homes and two dozen other structures since it began a week ago, according to county authorities.

 Arizona Gov. Doug Ducey declared the fire a state of emergency Friday for Coconino County to free up recovery aid to affected communities.